- Learn English

 - Help with computer programs, including videos on how to use Microsoft Office

-- Courses that can help you in your career—everything from public speaking to marketing to dealing with workplace issues
+- Courses that can help you in your career — everything from public speaking to marketing to dealing with workplace issues

 - Computer programming, IT management (Windows, Linux, and Mac OS X), and web design

-- Photography and video… just to name a few.
+- Photography and video … just to name a few.

 This is all made possible through our partnership with lynda.com.
 Start learning here .

-Normally, using lynda.com requires a paid subscription, but as a TCPL cardholder you can access their content from any computer with an Internet connection simply by entering your 14-digit library card barcode and 4-digit PIN.
+Normally, using lynda.com requires a paid subscription, but as a TCPL cardholder you can access its content from any computer with an Internet connection simply by entering your 14-digit library card barcode and 4-digit PIN.

 (The best way to access free course content is through this page, so please bookmark accordingly.
 If you go directly to lynda.com you will need to use the option to login via an organization and then enter thomascranelibrary.org as the organization.
 Please also note that while the library's lynda.com accounts are accessible through mobile devices, they are not accessible through lynda.com apps.
 Use your mobile device's browser.)

-Once you have logged into lynda.com with your library barcode you must create a personalized lynda.com account by entering your name and e-mail address.
+Once you have logged into lynda.com with your library barcode, you must create a personalized lynda.com account by entering your name and e-mail address.
 This account can help you manage your course history, playlists, bookmarks, and Certificates of Completion.
 Many courses also featured exercise files, so that if you're watching a tutorial about Microsoft Excel you can follow the activity with downloadable, pre-populated Excel spreadsheet files.

 What is lynda.com?